-Enter the corporation's regular tax liability (as defined in section 26(b)) minus any foreign tax credit and American Samoa economic development credit (for example, Form 1120, Schedule J, line 2, minus line 5a).
+Enter the corporation's regular tax liability (as defined in section 26(b)) minus any foreign tax credit and minus any American Samoa economic development credit (for example, Form 1120, Schedule J, line 2; minus any foreign tax credit entered on Schedule J, line 5a; and minus any American Samoa economic development credit from Form 5735 included on Schedule J, line 5b).
 Do not include any:

-- Tax on accumulation distribution of trusts from Form 4970, - Recapture of investment credit (under section 49(b) or 50(a)) from Form 4255, - Recapture of low-income housing credit (under section 42(j) or (k)) from Form 8611, or - · Recapture of any other credit.
+- Tax on accumulation distribution of trusts from Form 4970, - Recapture of investment credit (under section 49(b) or 50(a)) from Form 4255, - Recapture of low-income housing credit (under section 42(j) or (k)) from Form 8611, or - Recapture of any other credit.